-We cannot formally conclude the audit and issue an audit certificate in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice until we have completed the work necessary to issue our Whole of Government Accounts (WGA) Component Assurance statement for the West Midlands Police and Crime Commissioner and Chief Constable for the year ended 31 March 2020.
-We are satisfied that this work does not have a material effect on the financial statements or on our conclusion on the Chief Constable's arrangements for securing economy, efficiency and effectiveness in its use of resources for the year ended 31 March 2020.
+We cannot formally conclude the audit and issue an audit certificate for the Chief Constable of West Midlands Police for the year ended 31 March 2021 in accordance with the requirements of the Local Audit and Accountability Act 2014 and the Code of Audit Practice until we have completed:

+- our work on the Chief Constable's arrangements for securing economy, efficiency and effectiveness in its use of resources and issued our Auditor's Annual Report, - the work necessary to issue our Whole of Government Accounts (WGA) Component Assurance statement for the Chief Constable for the year ended 31 March 2021.

+We are satisfied that this work does not have a material effect on the financial statements.